disnocen/freevernote/README.md

 - create new notes with `fvn new`
 - search notes with `fvn search <regexp>` (based on `grep`)
 - count notes with `fvn count`
+- it is possible to create a simple web page in order to write from another device, e.g. a smartphone.
+See directory `mobile`

 ## TODO